-SCALES Menu Parameter Choices Description Level 2 Submen us SCALE 1 Allows configuration and calibration of each scale CONFIG Scale hardware configuration (A/D or serial scale) Level 3 Submen us GRADS 10000 1-9999999 Specifies the number of full scale graduations if SPLIT=OFF (for multi-range and multi-interval scales (SPLIT 1 OFF) the GRADS value is derived from the capacity and display divisions specified for the range or interval); The value entered must be in the range 1-9999999 and should be consistent with legal requirements and environmental limits on system resolution; To calculate GRADS, use the formula: GRADS = Capacity / Display Divisions ; Display divisions are specified under the FORMAT submenu SPLIT OFF 2RNG 3RNG 2INTVL 3INTVL Specifies whether the scale is full-range (OFF), multi-range (2RNG, 3RNG), or multi-interval (2INTVL, 3INTVL); For multi-range and multi-interval scales, see the submenu shown in Figure 4-8 on page 35 and parameter descriptions in Table 4-5 on page 36 FORMAT PRIMAR SECNDR TERTIA ROC For standard scales (SPLIT=OFF), see Level 4 submenu descriptions in Table 4-4 on page 32; For multi-range and multi-interval scales (Table 4-5 on page 36) ZTRKBND 0 number Automatically zeroes the scale when within the range specified, as long as the input is within the ZRANGE and scale is at standstill; Specify the zero tracking band in ± display divisions; Maximum legal value varies depending on local regulations NOTE: For scales using linear calibration, do not set the zero tracking band to a value greater than that specified for the first linearization point.
-ZRANGE 1.900000 number Selects the range within which the scale can be zeroed; The 1.900000 default value is ± 1.9% around the calibrated zero point, for a total range of 3.8%.
-Indicator must be at standstill to zero the scale; Use the default value for legal-for-trade applications MOTBAND 1 number Sets the level, in display divisions, at which scale motion is detected; If motion is not detected for 1 second or more, the standstill symbol lights.
-Some operations, including print, tare, and zero, require the scale to be at standstill; Maximum legal value varies depending on local regulations; If this parameter is set to 0, the standstill annunciator is to be set continuously on, and operations including zero, print and tare is performed regardless of scale motion; If 0 is selected, ZTRKBND must also be set to 0 SSTIME 10 number Specifies the length of time the scale must be out of motion, in 0.1-second intervals, before the scale is considered to be at standstill; Values greater than 10 are not recommended OVRLOAD FS+2% FS+1D FS+9D FS Determines the point at which the display blanks and an out-of-range error message is displayed; Maximum legal value varies depending on local regulations WMTTHRH 1000 number Specifies the minimum number of grads required for a weighment to be added to the recorded number of weighments DIGFLT1 DIGFLT2 DIGFLT3 4 8 16 32 64 128 256 1 Selects the digital filtering rate used to reduce the effects of mechanical vibration from the immediate area of the scale; Choices indicate the number of A/D conversions per update that are averaged to obtain the displayed reading; A higher number gives a more accurate display by minimizing the effect of a few noisy readings, but slows down the settling rate of the indicator NOTE: When configuring non-A/D scales, set the DIGFLTx parameters to 1 to disable filtering.
-See Section 12.7 on page 112 for more information about digital filtering
+Parameter Choices Description Level 2 submen us SCALE 1 Allows configuration and calibration of each scale CONFIG Scale hardware configuration (A/D or serial scale) Level 3 submen us GRADS 10000 1-9999999 Specifies the number of full scale graduations if SPLIT=OFF.
+(For multi-range and multi-interval scales (SPLIT \neq OFF), the GRADS value is derived from the capacity and display divisions specified for the range or interval.)
+The value entered must be in the range 1-9999999 and should be consistent with legal requirements and environmental limits on system resolution.
+To calculate GRADS, use the formula: GRADS = Capacity / Display Divisions.
+Display divisions are specified under the FORMAT submenu.
+SPLIT OFF 2RNG 3RNG 2INTVL 3INTVL Specifies whether the scale is full-range (OFF), multi-range (2RNG, 3RNG), or multi-interva (2INTVL, 3INTVL).
+For multi-range and multi-interval scales, see the submenu shown in Figure 3-9 on page 30 and parameter descriptions in Table 3-4 on page 31.
+FORMAT PRIMAR SECNDR TERTIA For standard scales (SPLIT=OFF), see Level 4 submenu descriptions in Table 3-3 or page 27.
+ROC For multi-range and multi-interval scales, see Table 3-4 on page 31.
+ZTRKBND 0 number Automatically zeroes the scale when within the range specified, as long as the input is within the ZRANGE and scale is at standstill.
+Specify the zero tracking band in ± display divisions.
+Maximum legal value varies depending on local regulations.
+For scales using linear calibration, do not set the zero tracking band to a value greater than that specified for the first linearization point.
+ZRANGE 1.900000 number Selects the range within which the scale can be zeroed.
+The 1.900000 default value is ± 1.9% around the calibrated zero point, for a total range of 3.8%.
+Indicator must be at standstill to zero the scale.
+Use the default value for legal-for-trade applications.
+MOTBAND 1 number Sets the level, in display divisions, at which scale motion is detected.
+If motion is not detected for 1 second or more, the standstill symbol lights.
+Some operations, including print, tare, and zero, require the scale to be at standstill.
+Maximum legal value varies depending on local regulations.
+If this parameter is set to 0, the standstill annunciator will be set continuously on, and operations including zero, print, and tare will be performed regardless of scale motion.
+If 0 is selected, ZTRKBND must also be set to 0.
+SSTIME 10 number Specifies the length of time the scale must be out of motion, in 0.1-second intervals, before the scale is considered to be at standstill.
+Values greater than 10 are not recommended.
+OVRLOAD FS+2% FS+1D FS+9D FS Determines the point at which the display blanks and an out-of-range error message is displayed.
+Maximum legal value varies depending on local regulations.
+WMTTHRH 1000 number Specifies the minimum number of grads required for a weighment to be added to the recorded number of weighments.

-Table 4-3.
+Table 3-2.
 SCALES Menu Parameters